The Revenue Division licenses all businesses operating in Saskatoon that do not have a permanent Saskatoon business location. This includes:

-Contact Revenue for license information by calling 306-975-2400 or 1-800-667-9944.
-For Provincial Direct Sellers License information, contact the Consumer Protection Division at 1-877-880-5550.
+Please contact Revenue for license information.
+For Provincial Direct Sellers License information, contact the Consumer Protection Division .
 A Direct Seller is a person who goes from house to house and/or by telephone, offering for sale, or soliciting orders, for the future delivery of goods or services.
 The Provincial Direct Sellers Act requires direct sales companies and salespeople making door-to-door sales, home-party sales and telephone sales to be licensed and bonded.
 Direct Sellers must first obtain a Provincial Direct Sellers License before they may apply for a City of Saskatoon Direct Sellers License.

 A contractor is any person who constructs, alters, maintains, repairs or removes buildings or structures, installs heating units, plumbing or other fixtures or performs other similar work.
 Contractors who do not have a permanent business location in Saskatoon, but are conducting business within the city, are required to purchase a non-resident contractor's license from Revenue.

 Plumbing Contractor License

 Applications must receive approval of the City of Saskatoon Plumbing Inspector.
 Plumbers are required to meet with the Plumbing Inspector to receive an information package and instructions regarding plumbing permit applications.
 Plumbers must also submit their original Journeyman Certificate of Qualification for the inspector to view.
 Set an appointment to meet with the Plumbing Inspector .

 Once approval is received from the Plumbing Inspector, applicants are required to purchase a Plumbing Contractor license from Revenue.